johnrm/Reptilia/README.md

 ## Bugs
 Most bugs were from syntax errors along the way, and from trial/error as I learned the language on he way.
 Generally, once I found how a coding feature worked and tested, I figured out how to implement it.

+Not a bug, but there are delays with read/writ from Google sheets.
+This introduces small delays at times but is outside our control.

+Typeahead is possible into keyboard buffer, but not advised.
+It is best to wait for the outcome of any input.

 ([Back to top](#index))